gerth2/gerth2.github.io/_posts/2019-09-05-team_mentality.md

 If so, there are drastic actions that can be taken.

 One option is bringing in some higher authority to address the issue with their larger metaphorical "hammer".
-THis assumes such an authority exists.
+This assumes such an authority exists.

 Temporary or permanent separation from the team is another options.
 Sometimes it is the only one.
 Keep in mind that this separation fundamentally ends the goal of team growth that all technical teams should strive for, so it must be used with extreme caution.